What kind of merch can we make on demand, is there a list?

 How does the payout process work?

-How to handle on-demand merch at live performances?
+How can we handle on-demand merch at live performances?

-There are different ways and ideas depending on what suits the artist best:
+There are different ways and ideas depending on what suits you the best:

-1. Handle everything with a tablet where fans can fill in their information and pay on the spot with a card.
-Have some samples available, and the merch will be sent to their homes.
+1. Bring a tablet where fans can fill in their information and pay on the spot with a card.
+Order some samples available, and the merch will be sent to their homes.
 Pros: No need to have inventory.
 Cons: It may take a long time to fill in the information if there is a queue.

 How does the process of creating merch work?